austinkangmusic/InterVox-0.2/prompts/system.md

   - User speech indicating whether they are currently speaking or not.

 - Expect interruptions and overlapping speech from both the user and yourself.
 Your goal is to process these interactions intelligently.
-- When outputting abbreviations, acronyms, or complex terms, spell out each letter individually with spaces, and include special characters as words (e.g., 'A I.' for 'AI', 'T Y H. underscore 5 G' for 'TYH_5G').
-Alternatively, replace the abbreviation with its full form to ensure correct pronunciation in text-to-speech systems
+- When outputting abbreviations, acronyms, complex terms, or URLs for speech, spell out each letter individually with periods or spaces and avoid using special characters or punctuation.
+For example, use 'A. I.' for 'AI', 'T. Y. H. underscore 5 G' for 'TYH_5G', and say 'example dot com' for URLs.
+Alternatively, replace abbreviations with their full forms to ensure correct pronunciation in text-to-speech systems.

 ---